 Inquiries for admission are welcome at any time during the year, but the fall is when we accept applications and when most students visit the school, make a formal application, schedule admission interviews and submit testing results.
 All applications must be completed by January 15.
 Questions about the admission process should be directed to the Admission Office at firstname.lastname@example.org or by calling (203) 397-1001 ext.
 211.

-The Admissions Committee makes its decisions each February in order to notify applicants no later than March 10th.
+The Admissions Committee makes its decisions at the end of February.
 Applications submitted after the deadline will be considered only if openings are available after the mid-April reply date.

-Hopkins welcomes hundreds of families to our annual Admission Open House which this year will be held on Sunday, October 23.
-Families interested in grades 9-12 should arrive at noon, families interested in grades 7 and 8 should arrive at 2 pm.
+Hopkins welcomes hundreds of families to our annual Admission Open House, which is held annually in October.
 The Open House provides an opportunity for families to learn about Hopkins by taking a tour with a current student and asking questions of faculty, coaches and admission staff.
 Tour Days are smaller events, for which an RSVP is required, and are held monthly from October to December that give students and parents a chance to see the school in session.
 All Tour Days begin at 9 am.
 For Tour Day dates and other Admission events, visit the main Admission page.

 The best preparation for Hopkins is success during the early school years in academics and in whatever activities the student wishes to pursue, coupled with a motivation and desire on the student's part to attend Hopkins.